 You could just sit around and wait for customers to come and find you.
 Or you could be proactive.

-One of the biggest tools in your ecommerce marketing tool belt should be email marketing.
+One of the biggest tools in your ecommerce marketing tool belt should be email marketing with built-in abandoned cart recovery.
 With email marketing, you have so many ways to communicate with your customers and prospects to get them to buy.

 For example, next time you’re running a sale, let your email subscribers know.
 Send out an email and include a coupon code or discount code.
 Take these emails one step further and establish a referral program where current customers receive a discount on their next purchase for referring a friend.
 You could also build a loyalty program around current customers who purchase a certain amount, or at a certain frequency.